 "A profoundly moving portrait of a son's love for his mother...If There Are Any Heavens is a book whose substance and form match perfectly.
 Although Montemarano insists that his memoir is 'not a poem,' his spare, incantatory style is well-suited to his chosen format...Though his story is specific—a description of only one [Covid] death among more than a million—his eloquence transports it to the realm of the universal."

 was born in Brooklyn and grew up in Queens.
 His first memoir, If There Are Any Heavens, will be published in 2022.
-He is the author of three novels, The Senator's Children, is now out from Tin House Books.
+He is the author of three novels, The Senator's Children, was published by Tin House Books in 2017.
 His previous novels are The Book of Why and A Fine Place.
 His short story collection, If the Sky Falls, was a New York Times Book Review Editor's Choice.
 His stories have been published in Esquire, Tin House, Zoetrope: All-Story, and many other magazines.
 His fiction has won a Pushcart Prize and a National Endowment for the Arts fellowship.
 He is Alumni Professor of Creative Writing and Belles Lettres at Franklin & Marshall College in Lancaster, PA, where he lives with his wife and son.

 "A brilliant storyteller with a poet's heart." —Claudia Emerson

 "An American stylist capable of redeeming our darkest dreams." —Jayne Anne Phillips

 "The real thing in a literary landscape of overkill and overhype." —David Means